Doris Kisner will celebrate her 95th birthday on Jan. 30 with a card shower.

 At the recent TLC 4-H Club meeting members decided to participate in Get Fit for 4-H for the 4-H days.
 Karly Brungardt did a demonstration on "How to make Origami"; Morgan Kaiser demonstrated "Polish your Nails"; Kaitlin Adams demonstrated hoe to make t-shirt bags; Jacenda Gilbert demonstrated how to make GAK, a gel like substance; and Bonny Boultinghouse presented a talk on scarves and demonstrated "How to make Kettle Corn."

-The following meals will be served Oct.
-22 through Oct.
-26. The secondary schools also have available daily: Main dish second choices, chef's salad, combo lunches and choice of vegetables and dessert.
+The following meals will be served January 28 through February 1.
+The secondary schools also have available daily: Main dish second choices, chef's salad, combo lunches and choice of vegetables and dessert.
 The breakfast menu is offered only to students in USD 428.
 Menus are subject to change without notice.
 Milk served with all meals.
 All meals as offered meet USDA nutritional guidelines.

 The following well-balanced and nutritious Friendship Meals will be served for lunch at the Great Bend Senior Center, 2005 Kansas Ave.
 Meals are served with milk; donations for coffee and tea are accepted.

 Kennedy and Coe, LLC, Certified Public Accountants and Consultants, announces the addition of Megan Kirmer to our Salina office.

 Kenny Alefs, sales associate with Coldwell Banker Sell Real Estate, has been honored as a member of the company's International Sterling Society.
 This distinguished membership was awarded to the TOP 12 percent of the approximately 85,000 sales associates in 51 countries worldwide that make up the Coldwell Banker® system.